grd/FreePDM/src/filesystem/README.md

 TheFilesystem class containes all the things that are needed to manipulate files inside the PDM.
 Essentially it is a storage of files.

 ## Connecting and disconnect
 `connect()` connects to the remote Filesystem.
-It uses `sshfs`.
+It uses `sftp`.
 In the config file you need to have a `server_directory=server:/path/to/vault` which points to to the directory of the storage and you need to have write access.

 `disconnect()` disconnects the Filesystem.